 British Airways data breach

-Following a data breach that compromised the personal information of around 500,000 customers, passengers launched a group litigation claim against British Airways (BA) for its inadequate security measures.
-This case was eventually resolved on confidential terms.
-BA was also fined £20 million by the UK’s data protection watchdog (the ICO) for the breach.
+Following a data breach that compromised the personal information of thousands of customers, passengers launched a group litigation claim against British Airways (BA) for its inadequate security measures.

 The BA lawsuit prompted discussions about data protection.
 Since the attack, the airline has considerably improved its IT security, underscoring how consumer-led litigation can spur changes in industry-wide practices to protect future customers.